ChrisAkridge/IronArc/Documentation/Specification.md

 ## IronArc Programs

 ### IronArc Instruction Format
-An IronArc program is, at minimum, a file containing a space for global variables, a series of bytes that encode instructions, and a string table located at the end of the file.
-Each instruction is composed of an opcode, a flags byte for some instructions, and one or more operands appearing as memory addresses or literal values.
-IronArc instructions are widely varying in size, from at least two bytes (an opcode with no flags or operands, such as the No Operation instruction) to many bytes (an opcode with flags and four operands).
+An IronArc program is, at minimum, a file containing a space for global variables, a series of bytes that encode instructions, and a list of length-prefixed strings located at the end of the file.
+Each instruction is composed of an opcode, a flags byte for some instructions, and one or more operands appearing as memory addresses, registers, or literal values.
+IronArc instructions are widely varying in size, from at least two bytes (an opcode with no flags or operands, such as the No Operation instruction) to many bytes (an opcode with flags and three operands).

 The first portion of an instruction is a two-byte opcode.
 The opcode uniquely identifies the instruction and the processor can then tell how many operands will succeed the opcode.
 The high byte of an opcode defines a certain “class” of instructions, such as control flow (JMP, CALL, RET), data manipulation (PUSH, MOV, ADD), et cetera.
 The low byte of the opcode specifies the specific instruction.
 With 256 possible classes and 256 possible instructions per class, there are a total of 65,536 instructions that can be identified with these opcodes, although the actual number of instructions will be much lower in practice.